devopsdays/devopsdays-web/content/events/2018-washington-dc/sponsor.md

 * 1 included ticket
 * 10% discount code to share with your community
 * Logo on shared slide, rotating during breaks
-* Logo on DevOpsDays Baltimore 2018 event website
+* Logo on DevOpsDays DC 2018 event website

 ### Gold - $3,000